yugabyte/yugabyte-db/docs/content/admin/index.md

 ## Create universe

-Universe is a cluster of YugaByte instances grouped together to perform as one logical, distributed database.
+Universe is a cluster of YugaByte instances grouped together to perform as one logical distributed database.
 All instances belonging to a single Universe run on the same type of cloud provider node.

 If there are no universes created yet, the Dashboard page will look like the following.